-Me: I'm a service call, so you can ask me questions as the customers or choose to check various things and ask me the findings until you make a diagnosis
+Me: I'm a service call, so you can ask me questions as the customer or choose to check various things and ask me the findings until you make a diagnosis

 Trainee: OK, so what's the suction pressure?

 Me: Is that how you start a service call?
-Come to a screeching halt in front of the home, hop out, and check suction pressure?
+You come to a screeching halt in front of the home, hop out, and check the suction pressure?

 Me: Ok, so what do you do first?